zadid6pretam/iSyncTab/README.md

 ### Experiment Notebooks: `Experiments/`

 iSyncTab was evaluated on **six image-tabular multimodal datasets** in the ECCV 2026 study.
-Representative experiment notebooks with their displayed outputs are provided in the `Experiments/` directory to support reproducibility and further analysis.
+Some of the representative experiment notebooks with their displayed outputs are provided in the `Experiments/` directory to support reproducibility and further analysis.

 - **`iSyncTab_DeepLesion_Subset.ipynb`**
   Contains the iSyncTab experiment on the DeepLesion subset, including image-tabular preprocessing, model configuration, training, and evaluation with displayed results.